What to Know About Tiny Home Insurance

 • Size: Smaller homes tend to be more vulnerable to wind damage and other natural disasters.
 In tiny kitchens, fire is also a significant risk.
 Accidents in tiny homes are more likely to damage or destroy the entire home as opposed to only a small part.

-What Your Independent Insurance Agent Needs to Know About Your Tiny Home
+What Your Independent Insurance Agent Needs to Know about Your Tiny Home

 Independent insurance agents are experts who can walk you through every step of buying insurance for your tiny home.
-Here are some of the most important questions they're likely to ask in order to help you find coverage:
+Here are some of the most important questions they're likely to ask to help you find coverage:

 • How much is it worth?